18F/handbook/_pages/about-us/offices/washington-dc.md

 Use [BookIt](https://bookit.gsa.gov) to reserve rooms.
 Avoid booking rooms:

-- 1471, 1472, and 1481 &mdash; they're only accessible via the 3rd wing
+- 1471, 1472, and 1481---they're only accessible via the 3rd wing
-- x3xx rooms &mdash; they're really far away from TTS and aren't easily accessible
+- x3xx rooms---they're really far away from TTS and aren't easily accessible
-- x0xx rooms &mdash; they're not as up-to-date as other wings
+- x0xx rooms---they're not as up-to-date as other wings

 ### Receive visitors?